Chart Color Schemes

 Kenwick has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 24 projects that may impact this region.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 24 projects that may impact this area.
 Notable projects include CDC Maddington Data Centre Campus, Principal Shared Paths - Bickley Road, Central Maddington Outline Development Plan, and Maddington Central Redevelopment.
-The following list details those most likely to be relevant.
+Relevant details are provided below.

 Professional plan users can use the search below to filter and access additional projects.